How to Shape your Christmas TreePosted by in Treetopia Guides

 Look at your tree from a distance and from different angles.
 Check for any gaps or uneven branches and make any necessary adjustments.
 If you have pre-lit trees, turn the lights on one more time before decorating.

-Learning how to shape your Christmas tree may require some time and effort, but the results will definitely be worth it.
+Learning how to shape your Christmas tree may require some time and effort, but the results are definitely worth it!
 Do you have any tips and tricks for shaping a Christmas tree?
-We’d love to hear your ideas!
+Share your expertise in the comments section below!by